Thursday, August 30, 2012

 Xenophobia is defined in the online Webster dictionary as a fear and hatred of strangers or foreigners or of anything that is strange or foreign.

 Now, some might say that a little bit of fear of strangers is a good thing.
 We teach our children to be wary of strangers, not because we don't want them to be social but because we know that there can be dangers when approached by someone you don't know.
-But clearly, immediate recoiling when approached by someone who appears different than the face we see in the mirror, or negative judgements about those who are physically different than us, when taken to its extreme is not a trait that we admire.
+But clearly, immediate recoiling when approached by someone who appears different than the face we see in the mirror, or negative judgments about those who are physically different than us, when taken to its extreme is not a trait that we admire.

 Yet, the human animal has spent thousands of centuries living among and seeking out people like themselves.
-One might even say that we are genetically wired to flock together when the together is defined as those who like and think as we do.
+One might even say that we are genetically wired to flock together when the together is defined as those who are like and think as we do.
 We formed villages, cities, states, countries all so that we could feel part of a group, a group made of people like us.
 And when our group is threatened, whether it be familial, national, racial, ethnic or religious, we defend it, in some ways reverting back to our most tribal behaviors.

 Diversity, it has been suggested, is one way of broadening the "big tent", so to speak of the group called mankind.
 Once we include more types of people within our group, there are less types to be afraid of, less reasons to act xenophobic.